The following are a list of commonly asked questions. Click on each question to see its respective answer.

 Hatzalah was started to help during those few precious minutes during which immediate and proper care may mean the difference between a patient surviving or not.
 Our primary goal is to provide trained volunteers capable of responding to any type of emergency with the skill and equipment necessary to provide competent medical care until the arrival of those professional personnel who have primary responsibility of treating and transporting ill or injured persons.
 If official rescue is currently out on a different call, a second unit from a further location may need to be dispatched.
 Since our volunteers are local, we may often be there within one-to-three minutes of the call coming in to our dispatchers.
 Our goal is to have an average on-scene arrival of less than three minutes.

-If one is faced with a life-threatening emergency or even the possibility of a life-threatening emergency, call 911 and Hatzalah.
+If one is faced with a life-threatening emergency or even the possibility of a life-threatening emergency, call 911 then call Hatzalah.

 Our EMT's are trained to assess and begin life-saving treatments until the official rescue units arrive to continue with more advanced care and to transport the patient to the appropriate hospital for further treatment.